cloudflare/cloudflare-docs/content/queues/reference/pull-consumers.md

 2. `id` - a unique, read-only ephemeral identifier for the message.
 3. `timestampMs` - when the message was published to the queue in milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
 This allows you to determine how old a message is by subtracting it from the current timestamp.
 4. `attempts` - how many times the message has been attempted to be delivered in full.
 When this reaches the value of `max_retries`, the message will not be re-delivered and will be deleted from the queue permanently.
 5. `leaseID` - the encoded lease ID of the message.
-The `leaseID` is used to explicitly acknowledge or retry the message, and is only stable for the current pull.
+The `leaseID` is used to explicitly acknowledge or retry the message.

 The `leaseID` allows your pull consumer to explicitly acknowledge some, none or all messages in the batch or mark them for retry.
 If messages are not acknowledged or marked for retry by the consumer, then they will be marked for re-delivery once the `visibility_timeout` is reached.
+A `leaseID` is no longer valid once this timeout has been reached.

 You can configure both `batch_size` and `visibility_timeout` when pulling from a queue: